Gout: History

 Gout has been known since antiquity.
-Historically, wits have referred to it as "the king of diseases and the disease of kings" or as "rich man's disease".
+Historically, wits have referred to it as "the king of diseases and the disease of kings" or as "rich man's disease" for its relationship to a rich diet and obesity.
 The Ebers papyrus and the Edwin Smith papyrus, (c.
 1550 BC) each mention arthritis of the first metacarpophalangeal joint as a distinct type of arthritis.
 These ancient manuscripts cite (now missing) Egyptian texts about gout that are claimed to have been written 1,000 years earlier and ascribed to Imhotep.
 Greek physician Hippocrates around 400 BC commented on it in his Aphorisms, noting its absence in eunuchs and premenopausal women.
 Aulus Cornelius Celsus (30 AD) described the linkage with alcohol, later onset in women and associated kidney problems:

-Again thick urine, the sediment from which is white, indicates that pain and disease are to be apprehended in the region of joints or viscera...
+Again thick urine, the sediment from which is white, indicates that pain and disease are to be apprehended in the region of joints or viscera ...
 Joint troubles in the hands and feet are very frequent and persistent, such as occur in cases of podagra and cheiragra.
-These seldom attack eunuchs or boys before coition with a woman, or women except those in whom the menses have become suppressed... some have obtained lifelong security by refraining from wine, mead and venery.
+These seldom attack eunuchs or boys before coition with a woman, or women except those in whom the menses have become suppressed ... some have obtained lifelong security by refraining from wine, mead and venery.

 Benjamin Welles, an English physician, authored the first medical book on gout, A Treatise of the Gout, or Joint Evil, in 1669.
 In 1683, Thomas Sydenham, an English physician, described its occurrence in the early hours of the morning and its predilection for older males:

 Gouty patients are, generally, either old men or men who have so worn themselves out in youth as to have brought on a premature old age—of such dissolute habits none being more common than the premature and excessive indulgence in venery and the like exhausting passions.
 The victim goes to bed and sleeps in good health.
 About two o'clock in the morning he is awakened by a severe pain in the great toe; more rarely in the heel, ankle, or instep.
 The pain is like that of a dislocation and yet parts feel as if cold water were poured over them.
-Then follows chills and shivers and a little fever...
+Then follows chills and shivers and a little fever ...
 The night is passed in torture, sleeplessness, turning the part affected and perpetual change of posture; the tossing about of body being as incessant as the pain of the tortured joint and being worse as the fit comes on.

 In the 18th century, Thomas Marryat distinguished different manifestations of gout:

 The Gout is a chronical disease most commonly affecting the feet.
 If it attacks the knees, it is called Gonagra; if the hands, Chiragra; if the elbow, Onagra; if the shoulder, Omagra; if the back or loins, Lumbago.

 Dutch scientist Antonie van Leeuwenhoek first described the microscopic appearance of urate crystals in 1679.
 In 1848, English physician Alfred Baring Garrod identified excess uric acid in the blood as the cause of gout.